-Acute Abdominal Conditions

-The administration of ENDOCET (Oxycodone and Acetaminophen Tablets, USP) or other opioids may obscure the diagnosis or clinical course in patients with acute abdominal conditions.
+Acute Abdominal Conditions: The administration of oxycodone and acetaminophen tablets or other opioids may obscure the diagnosis or clinical course in patients with acute abdominal conditions.

-ENDOCET tablets should be given with caution to patients with CNS depression, elderly or debilitated patients, patients with severe impairment of hepatic, pulmonary, or renal function, hypothyroidism, Addison's disease, prostatic hypertrophy, urethral stricture, acute alcoholism, delirium tremens, kyphoscoliosis with respiratory depress myxedema, and toxic psychosis.
+Oxycodone and acetaminophen tablets should be given with caution to patients with CNS depression, elderly or debilitated patients, patients with severe impairment of hepatic, pulmonary, or renal function, hypothyroidism, Addison's disease, prostatic hypertrophy, urethral stricture, acute alcoholism, delirium tremens, kyphoscoliosis with respiratory depression, myxedema, and toxic psychosis.

-ENDOCET tablets may obscure the diagnosis or clinical course in patients with acute abdominal conditions.
-Oxycodone may aggravate convulsions in patients with convulsive disorders, and all opioids may induce or aggravate seizures in some clinical settings.
+Oxycodone and acetaminophen tablets may obscure the diagnosis or clinical course in patients with acute abdominal conditions.
+Oxycodone may aggravate convulsions in patients with convulsive disorders, and all opioids may induce or aggravate sezures in some clinical settings.

-Following administration of ENDOCET tablets, anaphylactic reactions have been reported in patients with a known hypersensitivity to codeir a compound with a structure similar to morphine and oxycodone.
+Following administration of oxycodone and acetaminophen tablets, anaphylactic reactions have been reported in patients with a known hypersensitivity to codeine, a compound with a structure similar to morphine and oxycodone.
 The frequency of this possible cross-sensitivity is unknown.